logo

 Physiological Changes During Week 34 of Pregnancy

-• Uterus Size and Position: Your uterus is now about 13 cm above your belly button.
-As it grows, it may push your belly button out, causing it to protrude.
+Your uterus is now about 13 cm above your belly button.
+It may push your belly button out as it grows, causing it to protrude.

-• Placenta Position: The placenta, which provides nutrients and oxygen to your baby, is typically located at the top or side of the uterus.
-In some cases, the placenta may be positioned low in the uterus, known as placenta previa.
+The placenta, which provides nutrients and oxygen to your baby, is typically at the top or side of the uterus.
+The placenta may sometimes be positioned low in the uterus, known as placenta previa.
 Your doctor will monitor the position of your placenta throughout your pregnancy.

 background